Time Considered as a Helix of Semi-Precious Stones: Plot summary

 The woman identifies herself as Special Services Agent Maud Hinkle, from a police bureau which tracks criminals who are changing their status quickly.
 These are the ones who cause the most problems in society, she claims.
-She also claims to use "holographic information storage" which can interrelate all the information on a criminal, and which allowed her to predict that HCE would enter the bar so she could intercept him.
+She also claims to use "holographic information storage" which can interrelate all the information on a criminal, and which allowed her to predict that HCE would enter that bar so she could intercept him.
 She then vanishes into the crowd.
 As HCE pursues her a full-scale brawl breaks out and he barely escapes injury.
-However, the man he had hoped to sell the stolen goods to is found dead in the street outside.
+The man he had hoped to sell the stolen goods to is found dead in the street outside.
 He is left puzzling over Maud's prediction that there are "helicopters and hawks" in his future.
-She also mentioned that there were "helicopters and cows" in his past, which scares HCE because he did not believe there was any evidence connecting him to the dairy farm, the helicopter having been unregistered.
+She also mentions that there were "helicopters and cows" in his past, which scares HCE because he did not believe there was any evidence connecting him to the dairy farm, the helicopter having been unregistered.

-He hooks up with Hawk, a young poet living on the edge.
+He hooks up with Hawk, a young poet living in deep poverty.
 Hawk is also a Singer, a kind of public poet with the ability to improvise a song to celebrate or memorialize a major event.
-Singers are highly prized in society.
+Singers are highly prized in this society.
 They are much sought after as guests at fashionable parties.
-Hawk offers to get HCE into one such party after seeing his "property", since some underworld characters are bound to be there.
+Hawk offers to get HCE into one such party after seeing his "property", since potential buyers might be there.

-Reaching the party in a swanky penthouse, HCE meets Arty the Hawk, an established crime boss who attracts no interest from Special Services.
+Reaching the lavish party in a penthouse, HCE meets Arty the Hawk, an established crime boss who attracts no interest from Special Services.
 HCE tells him about meeting Maud, and Arty recognizes her but refuses to help.
 He tells HCE that she can hurt him, but he can learn to think like her and possibly advance his own career despite her efforts.
 Just after Arty buys the stolen goods from him, there is a commotion as the police raid the penthouse using helicopters.
 HCE stages an elaborate diversion involving two of his disguises (Henrietta, Countess of Effingham, and the Honorable Clement Effingham) to cover Arty's escape, and then flees with him and Hawk the Singer in the elevator.
 They arrive at ground level where the police have the exits sealed.
-Hawk is persuaded to Sing in order to create another diversion.
+Hawk is persuaded to sing in order to create another diversion.
 He throws a large oil-burning lamp into a large ornamental pool, setting it ablaze, and then improvises a tale of the night's happenings.
 This draws a large crowd through which the other two can carefully leave the building.